 Ms. Gonzalez counsels students and alumni on career planning and job search strategies, networking, and resume and cover letter drafting.
 She started her legal career at a large, international law firm where she focused on employment law and insurance litigation.
 She then transitioned to the private sector where she was a Director of Recruiting for a national legal staffing agency for over 10 years.
 Ms. Gonzalez received her J.D. from Loyola Law School and her B.A. in Psychology and Sociology from Stanford University.
 Ms. Gonzalez is a member of the California State Bar.

-Ms. Martinez handles office communications within the CSO.
-She is the first point of contact when entering the Career Services Office.
-Prior to joining the department, she was working with Southwestern’s Externship Office, Administrative Services Office, and Registrar.
+As the administrator of Southwestern’s On-Campus Interview (OCI) programs and manager of the Symplicity job board, Ms. Martinez is the primary point of contact for employers wanting to recruit Southwestern students and graduates.
+Additionally, she coordinates employer outreach campaigns and supervises the CSO student workers.
+Before joining the department, she worked with Southwestern’s Externship Office, Administrative Services Office, and Registrar.
 Ms. Martinez has a background in Placement Services and Financial Aid Advising.
 She received her B.A. in Sociology and Spanish from the University of California, Santa Barbara.